Mowing of roadsides and grasslands

 Instead of lawnmowers, the municipality of Heerlen is using sheep to keep the grass short in verges and green areas in the city.
 Nature-friendly and quiet.
 You can encounter them from April in many places in the city, for example in the Heidserpark, Zeswegen or the Aambos.

 Did you know that in green spaces kept short by sheep, more flowers bloom?
-This is because sheep graze selectively.
-This gives seeds a better chance to germinate.
+That's because sheep selectively graze.
+The seeds have more chance to germinate.

 The flocks with their shepherd and sheepdog add rural charm to our town and they also make less noise than a reaper.
 The sheep are all healthy and vaccinated against Q fever.
 To be on the safe side, we recommend that people with reduced immunity not touch the sheep.